 15 Years Experience by Professionals Who Understand Your Journey.

 Ativan tapering doesn’t have to be a nightmare that goes on indefinitely.
-There are some important things to factor in a timeline for withdrawal.
+There are some important things to factor into a timeline for withdrawal.
 No two individuals are exactly alike.
 No two benzodiazepines are alike either.
-While they may share certain characteristics such as side effects, Klonopin tapering, Ativan tapering, and Xanax tapering will differ because of their half-lives and other parameters specific to each drug.
+While they may share certain adverse effects, Klonopin tapering, Ativan tapering, and Xanax tapering will differ because of their half-lives and other parameters specific to each drug.